 Amontillado Wine and Pedro Ximenez

 Amontillado is a variant of Sherry that was founded in 18th century Spain.
 It can be a good substitute for dry Marsala.
-Pedro Ximenez is another Spanish wine that can be a good substitute for sweet Marsala wine.
+Pedro Ximenez is another Spanish wine that can be a good substitute for sweet Marsala.

-Port wine can be a replacement for Marsala wine, particularly for making desserts and sweet dishes.
+Port wine can be a marsala wine substitute, particularly for making desserts and sweet dishes.